aheald-quadball/us-quadball-rulebook/rulebook.md

 Chasers

-A. The chasers and keepers use the quadball to score goals.
+A. The chasers and keepers use the Quadball to score goals.
 Goals are worth ten points each.
 B. Chasers advance the ball down the field by running with it, passing it to teammates, or kicking it.
 C. Chasers defend against potential goals by the opposing team through positioning themselves or through initiating legal physical contact with other Chasers.
 D. While in their team’s own keeper zone, the keeper is immune to the knockout effect and has several other specialized powers (See: 7.2.2.
 Keeper-specific powers).
 During this time, the keeper is considered to be a protected keeper.
 Otherwise, the keeper position is the same as the chaser position.

 Beaters